rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 To implement the behavior we want `rust_gui` to have, we’ll define a trait named `Draw` that will have one method named `draw`.
-Then we can define a vector that takes a *trait object*---this is a trait behind some sort of pointer, such as a `&` reference or a `Box<T>` smart pointer (we’ll talk about the reason trait objects have to be behind a pointer in Chapter 19 in the section on Dynamically Sized Types).
+Then we can define a vector that takes a *trait object*.
+A trait object points to an instance of a type that implements the trait we specify.
+We create a trait object by specifying some sort of pointer, such as a `&` reference or a `Box<T>` smart pointer, and then specifying the relevant trait (we’ll talk about the reason trait objects have to use a pointer in Chapter 19 in the section on Dynamically Sized Types).
 We can use trait objects in place of a generic or concrete type.
 Wherever we use a trait object, Rust’s type system will ensure at compile-time that any value used in that context will implement the trait object’s trait.
-This way we don’t need to know all the possible types at compile time
+This way we don’t need to know all the possible types at compile time.

 <!-- What will the trait object do in this case?
 I've taken this last part of
 the line from below, but I'm not 100% on that -->